-Assisting Victims of Elevator Accidents in the Chicago Area
+How to Assist Victims of Elevator Accidents in the Chicago Area?

-With hundreds of thousands of elevators located throughout the United States, many people use elevators on a daily basis.
+With hundreds of thousands of elevators located throughout the United States, many people use them on a daily basis.
 Elevators are a quick and convenient form of transportation within a building.
-However, with frequent use comes the potential for accidents and injuries.
-When elevator equipment is not properly maintained or operated in a safe manner, serious accidents—and even deaths—can occur.
+However, Chicago elevator accident lawyers know that with such frequent use comes the potential for accidents and injuries.
+When elevator equipment is not properly maintained or operated in a safe manner, serious accidents can occur.

-If you have sustained serious injuries in an elevator accident caused by someone else’s negligence, you may be entitled to recover monetary compensation for your injuries.
+If you sustain serious injuries in an elevator accident, you may be entitled to recover monetary compensation for your injuries.
 The Chicago premises liability attorneys at Abels & Annes, P.C. appreciate the accidents and serious injuries that can result from poorly maintained or defectively designed elevators.
 We fight for the rights of seriously injured victims to maximize recovery from the at-fault party or parties.

 Elevator accidents occur when elevators are not properly maintained or elevator parts are defective.
 In either case, one or more of the following can occur:

-- The elevator car can drop suddenly, throwing passengers around inside the elevator, much like in a serious car crash.
+- The elevator car can drop suddenly, throwing passengers around inside the elevator

-- The elevator car can stop above or below the floor where it is supposed to stop.
+- An elevator car can stop above or below the floor where it is supposed to stop

-The elevator doors may close too quickly, trapping a person (or their clothing) in the elevator door or crushing a limb or appendage.
+The elevator doors may close too quickly, trapping a person (or their clothing) or crushing a limb or appendage.
 This can also happen when the elevator’s safety features malfunction.

-Slip and fall accidents can also occur as people enter or exit an elevator.
+Fall down accidents can also occur as people enter or exit an elevator.
 This is especially common among the elderly and others who require special assistance.
-If the elevator does not stop correctly, it may create a dangerous, uneven ledge, which can cause elevator passengers to trip, fall, and injure themselves.
+If the elevator does not stop correctly, it may create a dangerous, uneven ledge.
+This can cause elevator passengers to trip and fall, injuring themselves.

 In Illinois, the Office of the State Fire Marshall has a Division of Elevator Safety.
-This Division oversees the proper construction, use, and maintenance of elevators throughout the State – including in the City of Chicago.
-Special safety rules and regulations are also in place for companies and individuals who construct, own, or repair elevators in the State.
+This Division oversees the proper construction, use, and maintenance of elevators throughout the State.
+This includes the City of Chicago.
+Special safety rules and regulations are also in place for companies and individuals who construct, own, or repair elevators.
 By following these regulations, elevator installers and manufacturers can significantly lessen the chances of a serious elevator accident.